Where was The Stolen Girl filmed

 In movie

-Scene where The scene where Rebecca's country house in France is depicted, serving as a picturesque and historically rich backdrop.
+Scene where Rebecca's country house in France is depicted, serving as a picturesque and historically rich backdrop.
 This 17th-century Provençal manor, surrounded by its notable terraced gardens, added a layer of rustic elegance and grandeur to the narrative, hinting at Rebecca's past or a hidden life away from the UK.

 Real